 New York State has a number of appellate courts.
 If you have been convicted of a crime, knowing which of these appellate courts will have jurisdiction to hear your case is the first essential step to a successful appeal.
-Contacting the right appeals lawyer to guide you through the system is critical.
+Contacting the right appeals lawyer to guide you through the system is critical.?
 What follows is a very basic outline of the New York Appellate Court system.
-For in depth information you should contact an appellate attorney.
+For in depth information you should contact an appellate lawyer at 212-300-3845.

 New York State has a three tier system.
 In the first tier, or lower tier, are the various trial courts.
 The middle tier of appellate courts, or intermediate appellate courts consists of the Appellate Divisions, Appellate Terms and the various Judicial Districts.
 The highest court in New York is the New York Court of Appeals.